MarshalJoe/joecmarshall/content/posts/one-hundred-users-in-two-weeks.md

 ### Get It Up Rough

-There were many decisions we could've made to extend the work pre-launch: We considered rewriting the LP into one of our JS MVCs of choice, to make it more interactive and extensible; we thought about multiple hosting architecures; we floated the idea of shipping it with other analytical tools backed in.
+There were many decisions we could've made to extend the work pre-launch: We considered rewriting the LP into one of our JS MVCs of choice, to make it more interactive and extensible; we thought about multiple hosting architectures; we floated the idea of shipping it with other analytical tools backed in.
 But ultimately we benefitted from launching it as quick-and-dirty as we could.
 Working through an idea like this is both easier and more motivating when you've already started to build the tiniest amount of interest.
 And the number of things able to "block" a launch can cascade into such a series of issues that you're buried under them.
 By launching early, you can triage the things that actually matter and let the premature optimizations go un-optimized.

 ## Conclusion